 An advanced educational feature call Virtual Experts provide immediate formative feedback for every choice made within a case to fosters critical decision-making skills.
-Peer to peer discussions via private social networks allows opportunities for residents and faculty to interact, converse and improve knowledge.
+The Journal club feature allows peer-to-peer discussions and the opportunity for residents and faculty to interact, converse, and improve knowledge.

 Specially designed analytics assess and track residents’ progress and report on their understanding and proficiency.
 Objective evaluations identify deficiencies, allowing for early and focused remediation.
 Resident and program performance can be easily accessed and compared.

 - CaseNetwork partnered with ACOG to develop the program

 - Core competencies and required milestones are included in every case to provide resident directors and efficient way to identify areas of resident proficiency and weaknesses needing remediation